Tek-Pheed/R-Type/docs/src/protocol.md

 - Init UDP Connection (clientID) - 901 -> TCP

-This is the first isntruction sent to the server, its used so the client knows its id.
+This is the first instruction sent to the server, its used so the client knows its id.
+(The server is free to resend this packet multiple times if it did not receive any response on it's UDP socket.)

 - Start UDP (clientId) - 902 <- UDP